 Outcome Four: Value is sustainably derived from the natural environment

-New Zealand’s natural environment is important to our sense of identity and has great cultural and recreational significance.
-It also supports much economic activity.
+Aotearoa New Zealand’s natural environment is important to our sense of identity and has great cultural and recreational significance.
+It also supports crucial economic activity.

 What we’re working towards